chellick/chellick/README.md

 # Chellick

-IT class student, planning to enroll in BMSTU.
+IT class student, planning to enroll in ITMO (HSE).
 Beginner of ML, DS and DA direction.

 ## Contacts